jewelsofthought/neshama/site/posts/qkab/dimensional_entities.md

 יענך יהוה ביום ישלח עזרך מקדש
 </blockquote>

-Underlying everything are the broad strokes, the “axioms”, the philosophic agreements, physical laws, etc. These are so subtle, that only gifted individuals can comprehend them and of those only the destined become anointed.
+Underlying everything are the broad strokes, the "axioms", the philosophic agreements, physical laws, etc. These are so subtle, that only gifted individuals can comprehend them and of those only the destined become anointed.

 In each world there are core principles.
 Each one has its own "physics" and aspect of time.

 # Point of reality

 Everything that actually "happens", occurs at the point of contact.
-Or, to be more specific, in the local area of “contact”, the meeting, or conjugal point.
+Or, to be more specific, in the local area of "contact", the meeting, or conjugal point.

 If a 2d object interacts with a 4d object, although this interaction might affect that 4d object in all 4 of its dimension, the 2d object would only be aware of the 2d interaction.
 If that contact is 2d, it is a 2d point of contact, and will only affect "half" of the 4d object/event.

-But for any point (whatever its dimension) to manifest, there must be a simple, powerful hadronic type of force that causes a moment of “recognition”, of manifestation/form&mdash;which could be referred to as an essential 1 (or 0) dimensional interaction, a truly spiritual moment.
+But for any point (whatever its dimension) to manifest, there must be a simple, powerful hadronic type of force that causes a moment of "recognition", of manifestation/form&mdash;which could be referred to as an essential 1 (or 0) dimensional interaction, a truly spiritual moment.
 A moment which is not yet formed in the space/perception of the multidimensional being that it is occurring to.
 This moment will be one which has nothing but position (and intent/will).
 Although, if it is mature enough, it may perhaps have both shape and energy–but that information has not yet been arrived!
 In some strange way, whatever the dimension, the only interaction really occurs at the actual point of contact.

 Perhaps Hadronic energy is truly 1d energy and that is why it is so immensely powerful.
-It “holds” these energies for long enough for them to manifest as something that is perceivable.
+It "holds" these energies for long enough for them to manifest as something that is perceivable.